 St Petersburg hotels are great for family beach vacations, but when traveling to St Pete Beach with kids Tradewinds Island Grand is the place to stay.
 An amalgam of expansive and quaint, this 20-acre tropical resort is only footsteps from the white sand beaches.
 The sweet rooms are oozing with island charm containing rich woods, white billowy bedding, warmly painted walls and alluring views of the gulf and lagoon.
 The view from our room was so nice, this HotMama actually looked forward to the babies nap time just to enjoy some quiet time on the balcony.

 At first the 20-acre property is a bit overwhelming, because the Tradewinds Island Grand feels like a city within a city.
 There are five pools, convenient beach access and a plethora of activities, restaurants, bars and entertainment all located on the Tradewinds resort property.
 Hammocks are casually positioned around the resort ensuring that all their guests get in the right state of mind.
 This is Florida baby, time to relax.
+What always helps me relax is a good beach read and Mary Kay Andrew’s Ladies’ Night was the perfect pick since it takes place in St. Pete Beach.

 Average rates are around $300 a night, but there are plenty of promo codes and package deals.
 Booking a package saves a percentage of food, drink and resort activities all with the discount room.
 We were lucky enough to travel for the VSS conference which saved us on the room rate, gave us unlimited access to resort activities as well as 20% off at the bars and restaurants.
 Read my full review.
 Check prices.